CrownieEme/NorthWindTrader/README.md

 - Ability to place an order by filling out customer form
 - Ability to save order to the database.
 - Ability to delete item from the cart.
+- Ability to register as a new user.
+- Ability to log in as a user,